niklasf/display-kiosk/README.md

 License
 -------
 display-kiosk is licensed under the GPL-3.
-See the [debian/copyright](/debian/copyright) file for details.
 Feel free to use, drop an issue or submit a pull request.